 The designation of a precinct does not imply that all land can be developed.
 For example, land may be subject to local constraints such as access, flooding or environmental values.
-Future planning processes and development proposals will need to undertake planning and environmental studies, assessment and approvals under federal and state regulatory requirements.
+Future planning processes and development proposals will need to undertake planning and environmental studies, assessment and approvals under federal and state regulatory requirements, and ensure that relevant tenure holders of existing resource authorities under the Minerals Resources Act 1989 are contacted.